XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 ### 3.4.
 Amendment

 This transaction will require an amendment.
-The proposed name is `XLS-39-Clawback`.
+The proposed name is `Clawback`.

 ---